Espace Léopold: Paul-Henri Spaak building

 Michel Boucquillon designed the building in the oval shape, a symbol of union.
-The facade is intended to reflect the essential notions of transparency, democracy and proximity to citizens.
+The façade is intended to reflect the essential notions of transparency, democracy and proximity to citizens.
 Parliamentarians enter the axis of the building while spectators, including the press, enter laterally.
-He conceives the hall of the hemicycle as a vast working space.
+He conceived the hall of the hemicycle as a vast working space.
 The aim was to provide a sober, comfortable and human-scale environment that encourages exchange and dialogue.
 The focus is on the space of the 627 parliamentarians by visually erasing the 532 seats in the gallery.
 The latter is totally black in order to be absent.
-The atrium is the lung of the building, its role is to allow light or "truth" to flow to the level of the hemicycle.
+The atrium is the "lung" of the building, its role is to allow light or "truth" to flow to the level of the hemicycle.
 It was therefore essential to imagine a wall and a material that allowed light to flow down.
 The material had to be transparent to the eye.
 The woven stainless steel cloth fulfilled this role well.
 This material had never been used for architectural purposes before.